Guinness Brownies anyone?

 It’s also wonderful with chocolate, which is why I’ve been making these Guinness brownies for weeks.
 The rich flavor of the stout just enhances chocolate in baked goods.
-(If you’re looking for evidence, check out our Chocolate Guinness Cake, it’s awesome!)
+(If you’re looking for more evidence, check out our Chocolate Guinness Cake.
+It’s awesome!)

 The result?
 A dense, moist, chewy chocolate brownie with the malty notes of Guinness.
 Great with a dollop of vanilla ice cream or a glass of milk.

 (BTW, if you’ve given up alcohol and/or sugar for Lent, I think they make an exception for St. Patrick’s Day.
 At least that’s my story and I’m sticking with it.)

 - Slow Cooker Guinness Beef Stew (or try this pressure cooker version)

 - Chocolate Guinness Cake

 - Potato Cheddar Guinness Soup

 - Guinness Bread with Molasses

 - Irish Beef Stew